djrkohler/punktiert/README.md

 This library is developed through and for an architectural context.
 Based on my teaching experiences over the past couple years.

 Tested Platform: windows
-Processing: 1.5, 2.06, 2.08
+Processing: 1.5, 2.01
-Dependencies: peasycam.jar for some examples
+Dependencies: peasycam.jar for some examples; Rootbeer for GPU access: gpu Rootbeer is written by: Phil Pratt-Szeliga, Syracuse University, https://github.com/pcpratts/rootbeer1